tobybaker/tobybaker.github.io/docs/_posts/2022-10-29-stable-diffusion-differences.markdown

 categories: jekyll update
 ---

 Stable Diffusion is generative AI model for producing images from text.
 It is a form of diffusion model where a model is trained to gradually denoise an image conditioned on an input prompt over a number of iterations.
-Then with the trained model, we can start with pure gaussian noise and an input prompt and produce a brand new image.
+Then with the trained model, we can start with pure gaussian noise and an input prompt and produce a new image.
 The results are impressive.

 Prompt : '*an astronaut relaxing on a tropical island*'
 ![A stable diffusion render of a astronaut on a tropical island over five gradual stages.](/assets/images/astronaut_top.png)